brunobzs/cypress-test-automation/README.md

-# Test Automation with Cypress and TypeScript
+# Test Automation with Cypress, TypeScript and Page Objects Model

-This repository contains a test automation project developed with **Cypress** and **TypeScript**.
+This repository contains a test automation project developed with **Cypress**, **TypeScript** and **Page Objects Model (POM)**.
 The goal of this project is to validate the functionalities of an [e-commerce](https://magento.softwaretestingboard.com/), ensuring that the main user journeys work as expected.

 ## 🛠️ About the Project